Whistle-blower Program: what to report

 - misuse and abuse of City resources,

-- breaches of the Code of Conduct with intent to cause harm to The City or other individuals, or
+- violations of the Code of Conduct with intent to cause harm to The City or other individuals, or

-- any other clearly communicated allegation of waste and/or wrongdoing raised in good faith.
+- any other clearly communicated allegation of suspected wrongdoing raised in good faith.

 What not to report